rhpandit11/Data-Theory/spark/spark_fundamental.md

-**Spark:**  spark is a open-source unified analytics engine for large scale data processing.
+**Spark:**  spark is an open-source unified analytics engine for large scale data processing.

 **Spark Architecture:**